Baconian Poetry

 Masques, devices and entertainments that Francis Bacon was involved in, which we know of, include:-

-• The Conference of Pleasure – a masque or device for Essex to present before the Queen at her Accession Day Tournament, 17 Nov 1592.
+- The Conference of Pleasure – a masque or device written by Francis Bacon for Essex to present before the Queen at her Accession Day Tournament, 17 Nov 1592.

-• The Prince of Purpoole and the Order of The Knights of the Helmet (Xmas Revels 1594-5) – a set of masques for the 1594/5 Gray’s Inn Christmas revels, for which Bacon was responsible for organising, overseeing and writing, in collaboration with others, as a specially elected co-Treasurer of the Inn that year (appointed to assist in “recovering the lost honour of Gray’s Inn”).
+- The Prince of Purpoole and the Order of The Knights of the Helmet (Christmas Revels 1594-5) – a set of masques for the 1594/5 Gray’s Inn Christmas revels, for which Bacon was responsible for organising, overseeing and writing, in collaboration with others, as a specially elected co-Treasurer of the Inn that year, appointed to assist in “recovering the lost honour of Gray’s Inn” in respect of the Christmas revels.
 9 During the revels, the Shakespeare play A Comedy of Errors was performed, as an integral part of the theme of the revels.

-• The Indian Prince and The Philautia Device – two masques or devices for Essex to present before the Queen at the Accession Day Tournament, 17 Nov 1595.
+- The Indian Prince and The Philautia Device – two masques or devices written by Francis Bacon for Essex to present before the Queen at the Accession Day Tournament, 17 Nov 1595.

-• A speech for Robert Ratcliffe, 5th Earl of Sussex, for the Accession Day Tournament, 17 Nov 1596.
+- A speech written by Francis Bacon for Robert Ratcliffe, 5th Earl of Sussex, for the Accession Day Tournament, 17 Nov 1596.